totallycrow/edge-ledger-website/README.md

-This website is a project coming from Brad Traversy's HTML & CSS course.
+This website is a project coming from Brad Travery's course "Modern HTML & CSS from the beginning".